JorelAli/CommandAPI/docssrc/src/troubleshooting.md

 -----

-## My issue isn't on here, what do I do?!
+## My issue isn't on here, what do I do?

 If you've found a bug that isn't solved here, submit a bug report on [the CommandAPI's issues page](https://github.com/JorelAli/CommandAPI/issues/new/choose) and I'll try my best to resolve the issue!